Jackson Quiñónez

-Jackson Quiñónez Vernaza (born 12 June 1980 in Esmeraldas, Ecuador) is a Spanish hurdler of Afro-Ecuadorian descent.
-He represented his birth country Ecuador until October 2005.
+Jackson Quiñónez Vernaza (born 12 June 1980) is a politician and former hurdler.
+Born in Ecuador, he represented his country of birth and Spain internationally.

 Career

 He won the bronze medal in 60 metres hurdles for his new country at the 2007 European Indoor Championships.
 For Ecuador he competed at the World Championships in 2003 and 2005 as well as the 2004 Olympic Games without reaching the final round.

 His personal best time is 13.34 seconds, achieved in July 2006 in Zaragoza.
 This is the current Spanish record.
 He still holds the Ecuadorian records in 110 metres hurdles with 13.44 seconds, and in the indoor high jump with 2.10 metres.